Infinite-Impact-Insights/kig.re/_posts/2016-04-07-mixmax-and-my-first-nodejs-app.md

 ---
 layout: page
-title: 'MixMax link resolvers, and my first node.js application'
+title: 'MixMax your email like a Pro'
 ---

 ## MixMax